ryanirl/data-analysis-projects/README.md

 through a process called variant calling.
 In this project, the data is from the 1000 Genomes Project [[2]](#2) and is given in the form of a VCF (Variant Call Format) file containing variants at various loci on an individual's chromosome.
-Such variants inlcude single nucleotide polymorphisms (SNPs) or structural variants (SVs) such as insertion/deletions (INDEL's) and more.
+Such variants include single nucleotide polymorphisms (SNPs) or structural variants (SVs) such as insertion/deletions (INDEL's) and more.

 <br />